2010 St. Louis Cardinals season

-The St. Louis Cardinals' 2010 season was the 129th season for the franchise in St. Louis, Missouri and the 119th season in the National League.
+The 2010 St. Louis Cardinals season was the 129th season for the St. Louis Cardinals, a Major League Baseball franchise in St. Louis, Missouri.
+It was the 119th season for the Cardinals in the National League and their 5th at Busch Stadium III.

 The Cardinals began their season on the road against the Cincinnati Reds on April 5.
-St. Louis was coming off a 91–71 (.562) season and first place in the NL Central, followed by a quick playoff exit when they were swept in the NLDS versus Los Angeles.
-In 2010, however, the Cardinals fell back to the same record of 2008 (86–76), finishing second in the NL Central to the Reds by five games.
+St. Louis was coming off a 91–71 (.562) season and first place in the National League Central, followed by a quick playoff exit when they were swept in the NLDS versus Los Angeles.
+In 2010, however, the Cardinals fell back to the same record of 2008 (86–76), finishing second in the National League Central to the Reds by five games.

 Offseason departures and acquisitions

 Management

 On October 26, 2009, Tony La Russa agreed to come back for a 15th season as manager of the Cardinals, thus extending his record for longest-serving manager in Cardinal history.
 Pitching coach and long-time LaRussa partner Dave Duncan, who earlier in 2009 had expressed displeasure with the franchise after his son Chris was traded, also agreed to return.
 However, hitting coach Hal McRae was fired after five seasons with the Cardinals and replaced with former Cardinal and former home run champion Mark McGwire.
 McGwire's hiring as hitting coach marked the slugger's first job in baseball since his retirement eight years prior.
 It was also his return to the public eye following his implication as a steroids user in Jose Canseco's book and his controversial 2005 appearance at the United States House Committee on Oversight and Government Reform's inquiry into the steroid scandal.